MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-A-General/part-201-Federal-Acquisition-Regulations-System/subpart-201.1-Purpose-Authority-Issuance/section-201.170.md

 (*2*) The contractor proposed amount.

-(2) To facilitate planning for peer reviews, the military departments and defense agencies shall provide a rolling annual forecast of acquisitions that will be subject to DPC peer reviews at the end of each quarter (*i.e.,* March 31; June 30; September 30; December 31).
+(2) To facilitate planning for peer reviews, the military departments and defense agencies shall provide a rolling annual forecast of acquisitions that will be subject to DPCAP peer reviews at the end of each quarter (*i.e.,* March 31; June 30; September 30; December 31).

-(i) Military departments and defense agencies shall submit quarterly forecasts for competitive peer reviews to the Director, Defense Pricing and Contracting (Contract Policy), at *osd.pentagon.ousd-a-s.mbx.dpc-cp@mail.mil.*
+(i) Military departments and defense agencies shall submit quarterly forecasts for competitive peer reviews to the Director, DPCAP (Contract Policy), at *osd.pentagon.ousd-a-s.mbx.dpc-cp@mail.mil.*

-(ii) Military departments and defense agencies shall submit quarterly forecasts for noncompetitive peer reviews to the Director, Defense Pricing and Contracting (Price, Cost and Finance), at *osd.pentagon.ousd-a-s.mbx.dpc-pcf@mail.mil.*
+(ii) Military departments and defense agencies shall submit quarterly forecasts for noncompetitive peer reviews to the Director, DPCAP (Price, Cost and Finance), at *osd.pentagon.ousd-a-s.mbx.dpc-pcf@mail.mil.*

 (b) *Component peer reviews.* The military departments and defense agencies shall establish procedures for—